aimeele97/mintclassics_modelcar_inventory_analysis/README.md

 Insights and recommendations are provided on the following key areas:

-- **Category 1:** Where are items stored and if they were rearranged?
+- **Category 1:** Analysis of where items are stored and how rearrangement might impact efficiency.
-- **Category 2:** How are inventory numbers related to sales figures?
-Do the inventory counts seem appropriate for each item?
+- **Category 2:** Evaluation of the relationship between inventory levels and sales figures, and whether the current inventory counts are appropriate for each product.
-- **Category 3:** What is the average shipping time for each product line?
+- **Category 3:** Review of the average shipping time for each product line to assess service levels.
-- **Category 4:** Are we storing items that are not moving?
-Are any items candidates for being dropped from the product line?
+- **Category 4:** Identification of slow-moving inventory that may no longer be viable and could potentially be removed from the product line.

 The SQL queries for the data cheme are available here [link](./Data_Scheme.sql).